MichalPaszkiewicz/E73/piserver/README.md

 Check that direction of bottom area of circle is as required

-Update Readme

 Create switch between line sensor/control mode

-On release of finger on circle control, default to off/middle.

 Shutdown/restart option on controller